© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Easby Abbey Premonstratensian monastery: monastic precinct, cultivation terraces, water-management features and ancillary buildings is a scheduled monument protected by Historic England under reference 1013759.
 View the official record →

-Easby Abbey is a Premonstratensian monastery founded in the twelfth century in North Yorkshire, situated near Richmond within a bend of the River Swale.
+Easby Abbey is a Premonstratensian monastery founded in the twelfth century in North Yorkshire, situated in the valley of the River Swale near Richmond.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013759.

 Easby Abbey Premonstratensian monastery: monastic precinct, cultivation terraces, water-management features and ancillary buildings is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013759.